 by Roger Chartier:

-Normand Chartier, a WW2 veteran, has plenty of energy at 90 years old to spend his Monday afternoons helping people and telling the stories that are behind the many photos and exhibitions of military objects at New Bedford's Fort Rodman / Fort Taber Historical Association Museum at Clark's Point in New Bedford's south end.
+Normand O. Chartier, a WW2 veteran, had plenty of energy still at 92 years old to spend his Monday afternoons helping people and telling the stories that are behind the many photos and exhibitions of military objects at New Bedford's Fort Rodman / Fort Taber Historical Association Museum at Clark's Point in New Bedford's south end.

-He answers a lot of questions, as well.
+He answered a lot of questions, as well.

-Normand explains "We have photos and displays of objects from the civil war era and all of the wars since then."
-He says all of the branches of the military are represented."
+Normand explained "We have photos and displays of objects from the civil war era and all of the wars since then."
+He said all of the branches of the military are represented."

 He is one of the two volunteers from WW2, and the others are mostly ex military from later eras.

-Normand has spent his whole life working usually a full time job and a part time job and volunteering at many different facilities and for organizations.
+Normand has spent a lot of his life working at that and other full time jobs and often at a part time job as well as volunteering at many different facilities and for organizations.

-He drove ambulance for the George N. Alden Ambulance Corps, was a Boy Scout Master for more than 20 years and kept on with the organization afterwards as well.
+Normand was involved in Troop 5 at Sacred Heart Church as a Boy Scout Master for 20 years and was in scouting for more than 50 years.
+He kept on with the organization afterwards as well.